List of Marvel Comics characters: L: Lifter

 Lifter (Ned Lathrop) is a mutant supervillain in the Marvel Comics universe.
 He was created by Jack Kirby, and first appeared in Captain America Annual #4 (1977).

-Lifter first appears as a member of the second incarnation of the Brotherhood of Evil Mutants.
-Lifter subsequently appeared in Defenders vol. 1 #78-80, 83, 87, 125-126, and 128-130.
-As Meteorite, he appeared in Captain America vol. 1 #343, 346, 368, 394, and 426.
-As Meteorite, he was later a member of the Resistants.
-He appeared once again as Lifter in New Warriors vol. 2, #6.
+Lifter first appears as a member of the second incarnation of the Brotherhood of Mutants.
+The character is a mutant with the ability to lift heavy objects by canceling the effect of gravity upon them and increase his own density.
 His name has been included on a list of Mutants who have been depowered by the events of House of M and "Decimation" that was printed by Wizard Magazine.
-However the accuracy of the list has been disputed, and Lifter has not yet been listed or shown as depowered in any Marvel Comics publications.
+However the accuracy of the list has been disputed.

-Lifter's mutant power gives him the ability to lift heavy objects by canceling the effect of gravity upon them.

-Lifter appeared as part of the "Mutant Force" entry in the Official Handbook of the Marvel Universe Deluxe Edition #9.

 Lightbright

 Lightbright (Obax Majid) first appeared in Silver Sable #16, (September 1993), and was created by Gregory Wright and Steven Butler.

 At one point in her life, Lightbright was apprehended by the Bio-Genes, a part of the terrorist group Hydra, due both to her mutant powers and the fact she was a Somali rebel.
 The Bio-Genes were defeated by Silver Sable and her Wild Pack organization.
 Battlestar offered Lightbright a chance to redeem herself and she agreed to join the group.
 Joining the Wild Pack on several of its missions, Lightbright apparently liked the idea of being a super-hero.
 However, the group disbanded.

-Lightbright, one of the few mutants to keep their mutant powers after M-Day, is a photokinetic, able to generate and manipulate heat and light energy in a variety of ways.
-In addition to flight and creating powerful blasts of energy, she can glow with a light which induces calm in people.
+Lightbright is a photokinetic mutant, able to generate and manipulate heat and light energy.
+In addition to flight and creating blasts of energy, she emits a light that induces calm in those around her.

-When next seen, Lightbright was one of the many heroes who opposed the Super-hero Registration Act during the Civil War event.
-Returning to her rebellious ways, she was stopped by Iron Man, Spider-Man and the local police.

-During the "Venom War" storyline, Lightbright was with the Wild Pack and was equipped with a special high-tech armband whose Lethal Protector mode enables her to bond with the Scream symbiote.